-It’s swimming season in Upstate New York and that means that we can expect more than our fair share of sunshine (great!) and rain (not so great).
+It’s summertime in Upstate New York and that means that we can expect more than our fair share of sunshine (great!) and rain (not so great).
 And while this may not be your first rain season rodeo, you may never have considered how a thunderstorm, or long period of heavy rain, can affect your swimming pool.

 This week we’re taking a look at what to do once the wet weather has passed to get your pool back in business.